aws-samples/aws-blockchain-node-runners/lib/fantom/README.md

 ### Option 1: Single RPC Node

-1. The inital deployment a FANTOM Fullnode and downloading its snapshot typically takes about 2-3 hours.
+1. The inital deployment of a Fantom Fullnode and downloading its snapshot typically takes about 3-12 hours.
 The Full node uses snapshots data, and downloading and decompressing the data takes time.
 You can grab a cup of coffee☕️ and patiently wait during this process.
-After deployment, you'll need to wait for the node to synchronize with the FANTOM Blockchain Network (next step).
+Maybe two.
+After deployment, you'll need to wait for the node to synchronize with the Fantom Blockchain Network (next step).

    ```bash
       pwd